Type 2 Diabetes

 Diabetes WA is here to provide you will all of the information, education and support that you need to confidently manage your type 2 diabetes.

-Our Diabetes Education and Self-Management for the Ongoing and Newly Diagnosed (DESMOND) course and our Living with Diabetes course are designed specifically for adults with type 2 diabetes.
+Diabetes Education and Self-Management for the Ongoing and Newly Diagnosed (DESMOND) is a course designed specifically for adults with type 2 diabetes.
 We also run the SMART programs, a series of short group education sessions designed to provide information on difference aspects of diabetes management.

 You can contact our Diabetes WA Helpline to have all of your diabetes questions answered by a qualified professional.